FilipDem/Domoticz-BMW-plugin/README.md

 * Home (indicates whether the car is located within a defined area)
 * Doors, windows and car: open - closed
 * Remaining mileage for fuel and electric
-* Remote services: flash light, horn, activate airco/heating, lock/unlock car (in case you installed a previous version without all these remote services, delete first the device in Domoticz, it will be recreated with all features afterwards)
+* Remote services: flash light, horn, activate airco/heating, lock/unlock car, start/stop charging (in case you installed a previous version without all these remote services, delete first the device in Domoticz, it will be recreated with all features afterwards)
 * In case of electric support:
     * Charging status
     * Remaining charging time (working again as from version 3.1.0)